-What qualifies as serious impairment is illustrated in a 2015 Alberta case involving a 29-year-old accountant who was hit by a bus that went through a red light.
-At the time of the accident, she was on her way home from her second job as a server in a pub.
+What qualifies as serious impairment is illustrated in a 2015 Alberta case involving a 29-year-old Plaintiff who was hit by a bus that went through a red light.
+At the time of the accident, the Plaintiff was employed as an accountant and she also worked part-time as a server in a pub.
 The bus driver and the City of Calgary admitted liability for the collision.
-Based on the evidence, the Court held that as a result of the collision the Plaintiff suffered from a moderate whiplash and strain to her neck, back and hip with radiating pain down her arms, a concussion, TMJ disorder which caused facial and jaw pain and headaches, chronic fatigue, depression, PTSD, and chronic pain which lasted for approximately 2 ½ years.
+Based on the evidence, the Court held that as a result of the collision the Plaintiff suffered from a moderate whiplash and strain to her neck, back and hip with radiating pain down her arms, a concussion, TMJ dysfunction which caused facial and jaw pain and headaches, chronic fatigue, depression, PTSD, and chronic pain which lasted for approximately 2 ½ years.
 She sought treatment from her family doctor, a physiotherapist, a massage therapist, dentists and a psychologist.
 After the accident she tried to persevere in her employment but found that she was no longer able to hold down her second job working in the pub.
-Before the collision, she had played on two softball teams, played dodgeball, and enjoyed camping, hiking, rollerblading, wakeboarding and downhill skiing.
-After the accident, she had to give up playing on her softball team, began camping in a trailer, rather than a tent, and generally reduced her activities.
+Before the collision, the Plaintiff had played softball and dodgeball, and she enjoyed camping, hiking, rollerblading, wakeboarding and downhill skiing.
+After the accident, she had to give up playing softball, she began camping in a trailer, rather than a tent, and generally reduced activities that aggravated her injuries.
 Instead, she took up yoga, Pilates, cycling and elliptical training.
-She also enjoyed walking her dogs.

-The insurer for the defendants tried to argue that her whiplash injuries were “minor,” and thus fell within the cap.
-The judge rejected this argument because the Plaintiff could no longer continue in her second job serving in the pub as it was too physically demanding.
-She was also unable to perform many of her daily living activities, including some physical housecleaning, and she was unable to participate vigorously in the sports that she had previously enjoyed.
+The insurer for the defendants tried to argue that the Plaintiff’s whiplash injuries were “minor,” and thus fell within the cap.
+The judge rejected this argument because the Plaintiff could no longer work as a server as it was too physically demanding.
+She was also unable to perform many of her daily living activities, including some housecleaning, and she was unable to participate vigorously in the sports that she had previously enjoyed.
 These were serious impairments in her function and were not expected to improve substantially, and therefore she did not suffer a “minor injury.”
-She received the full extent of the damages for her “pain and suffering” that her lawyer requested on her behalf, $60,000.
+The Plaintiff received $60,000 for her “pain and suffering”.

 When dealing with the insurer or the insurance adjuster, it is also important to keep in mind that you are entitled to your “special damages” even if your injury is capped.

-Special damages are the costs that you have incurred as a result of being an accident victim and can include, for example:
+Special damages are the costs that you have incurred as a result of being an accident victim.
+They include: